jacobISU/HarvardCS50/README.md

       - Then finally, sets that color value to that result.
   - This assignment teaches 2D array manipulation in the form of an image, pixel manipulation using a box blur algorithm and Sobel filter algorithm.
   - Also teaches the idea behind memory, reading in files, writing files, and different structs integrating with the Main file(filter.c).

+  **recover**
+  **Folder Contents: recover.c, card.raw**
+  **To build with VSCode, Powershell, and gcc: gcc -o recover recover.c**
+  > **Note:** Will output 50 .jpg files when ran with the card.raw from CS50.
+  - This program takes in a .raw file and forensically recovers all .jpg files in the unprocessed data.
+  - In command line, run the program with ./recover file.raw (e.g. "./recover card.raw")
+  - The program will iterate through every byte of data until the first four bytes are 0xff, 0xd8, 0xff, and (0xe0 to 0xef).
+  - This indicates a .jpg file and will start to write to an out put file.
+  - Every .jpg output file is named from 0 to 999. (e.g. card.raw has 50 .jpg files so 000.jpg is the first and 049.jpg is the last)
+  - This assignment teaches typedef aliases like "uint8_t" from the "stdint.h" library.
+Open, Read, Write binary files in C (file I/O functions).
+  - Also teaches low-level file analysis and recovery such as identifying file format such as a .jpg file with its signiture.